 If the module encounters an unrecoverable error it enters the error state.
 This is indicated by the status LED flashing in the Morse pattern SOS.
 As soon as the unit enters the error state all processors stop processing commands and no further replies are returned.
 In the error state the unit does not respond to commands.
+Recorded error status codes may be queried without interaction with the module.
 The unit must be reset.